-Note 1.
-The high WP-3D flies at 8,000 ft deploying six sondes along the track of the low WP-3D for the first leg.
+- Note 1.
+The high WP-3D flies at 7,000 ft deploying five sondes along the track of the low WP-3D for the first leg.
 The low WP-3D leads and orbits past the endpoint until the last sonde has splashed.
 Note 2.
-Legs are flown out and back at the same altitude.
-A spiral descent is executed at the end of each out and back leg.
+Legs are flown outbound, then outside turn and crosswind at the same altitude.
+A spiral descent to the next level is executed at the end of each along and cross wind leg leg. - Note 3.
+Each level requires 11 minutes crosswind, and 14 minutes up/ downwind,